Preparing for a mountain bike ride

 What gears are included

-We will supply you with a mountain bike specific helmet (Fox), a multi tool tool, a pump, a tire lever and a spare inner tube.
+We will supply you with a mountain bike specific helmet, a multi tool, a pump, a tire lever and a spare inner tube.

 What to bring

 Wear comfortable closed toe shoes with good grip.